tvheadend/tvheadend/docs/class/mpegts_service.md

 **1)** Find the desired service from within the services grid.

-If you have a lot of services you may want to use filtering to limit the number of grid entries, you can do this by hovering your mouse over the *Service name* column, a down arrow ▾ should now be visible.
-Clicking the arrow will then display a list of options, move your mouse down to "Filters", a text box should then appear, click on it and enter the desired service's name.
+If you have a lot of services you may want to use filtering to limit the number of grid entries.
+You can do this by hovering your mouse over the *Service name* column, a down arrow ▾ should now be visible, clicking the arrow will then display a list of options, move your mouse down to "Filters" and a text box should then appear, click on it and enter the desired service's name.

 !['Service filtering'](static/img/doc/servicefilter.png)